Reference Bibles vs Study Bibles: What’s the Difference?

 • Application suggestions so that readers can understand how passages and verses are relevant to them and their lives

-Important: When deciding between a Reference Bible and a Study Bible, it’s critical to know that one isn’t right and wrong.
-Either one will help readers understand the Bible better, which is the goal.
-In fact, one solution that many people have found helpful is to have a Reference Bible in their personal library and a Study Bible!
+When deciding between a Reference Bible and a Study Bible, it’s important to remember that one isn’t right and one isn’t wrong.
+Either one will help readers understand the Bible better.
+One solution that some people have found helpful is to have a Reference Bible and a Study Bible in their personal library!

 error: This content is copyrighted.